rysavy-ondrej/shark-tools/lua/enjoy/README.md

-# Triage
+# enjoy

-Triage is a TShark Lua module that extracts detailed connection (bidirectional flow) information from network packets.
+enjoy is a TShark Lua module that extracts detailed connection (bidirectional flow) information from network packets.
 It is designed to collect connection-oriented information, enriching each connection with protocol-specific metadata.

 <span style="color: red;">
-For real-time/online use cases, use the triage-online.lua script, which collects and exports connections within the windows of the specified time interval.
+For real-time/online use cases, use the enjoy-online.lua script, which collects and exports connections within the windows of the specified time interval.
-Script triage.lua is intended for packet capture file processing and it collects all connections and exports them at the end of file processing.
+Script enjoy.lua is intended for packet capture file processing and it collects all connections and exports them at the end of file processing.
 </span>

 ## Overview

 A connection is defined as a bidirectional flow where the client (the initiating side) is designated as the source.
-In addition to capturing basic flow attributes, Triage enriches each connection record with detailed metadata from multiple protocols:
+In addition to capturing basic flow attributes, enjoy enriches each connection record with detailed metadata from multiple protocols:

 - **IP** – Basic network layer details.
 - **TCP** – Transmission Control Protocol specifics.